tmaiaroto/hugo-redlounge/README.md

 	sidebartagline = "Is super awesome"
 ```

+Neither the title nor tagline will be shown if not set.
+You will want to keep these lines short since there's limited space.
 Alternatively you could add custom HTML using the ```sidebarheader.html``` partial and keep those values empty strings.
-The tagline will not be displayed at all if it doesn't eixst,
-however the title will use ```.Title``` if ```sidebartitle``` is not set.
-So it will always be displayed.
-You will want to keep these lines short since there's limited space.

 ### Menus